CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 SDD_Screeshot8_9

 **Step 4.
-Upload and encrypt the the file /zipped folder.**
+Upload and encrypt the file /zipped folder.**

 Next click on _Select file_ and choose the file or zipped folder that you wish to encrypt.
 Click on _Open_ and on _Encrypt file_.
 The tool will ask the password for your personal private key and once you click on _OK_ then the encryption process will begin.

-If the ecryption is sucessful the file/zipped folder extention will change to *.c4gh* and  the activity Log display the following message:
+If the encryption is successful the file/zipped folder extension will end with *.c4gh* and  the Activity Log will display the following message:

 ````
 Encrypting....